k-sanchxz/RTOS-Embedded-Audio/README.md

 # Real-Time Embedded Audio Anomaly Detection Device
 QEMU + C++ + Python

-- Python = controlled audio injection
+- Python = sends WAV audio into the system (FIFO) in frames
-- FIFO = simulated UART interface
+- FIFO = simulates UART linke between Linux and embedded target
 - QEMU ARM = simulated embedded processor
-- C++ firmware = real-time DSP + classification
+- C++ firmware = runs the DSP pipeline and classification logic

 ## What the C++ Firmware Is Doing

-The embedded firmware running inside QEMU performs the following:
+The embedded firmware running inside QEMU is structued as a frame based processing pipeline:

-- Continuously listens for incoming PCM audio
+- Accesses the FIFO and listens for incoming audio frames
-- Processes audio in real time
+- Processes audio in real time by converting raw int16 -> floating point for DSP
 - Performs FFT for frequency analysis
-- Extracts RMS, variance, and burst features
+- Computes RMS and also variance
-- Classifies each frame as:
+- Classifies each frame as one of the follow:
   - VOICE
   - DOG
   - DOORBELL
   - GLASS
   - UNKNOWN
-- Prints classifications directly to the console
+- Then it prints classifications on the console

-This simulates an **always-on embedded security listening device**.
+This setup emulates an always on embedded audio detection device where every frame is processed

 ---